crystal-lang/crystal/_gitbook/syntax_and_semantics/virtual_and_abstract_types.md

 end
 ```

+By marking a method as `abstract` the compiler will check that all subclasses implement this method, even if a program doesn't use them.

-Abstract methods can also be defined in modules.
+Abstract methods can also be defined in modules, and the compiler will check that including types implement them.